rezapps/recept/README.md

 - Sidebar menu with links to recipes in the page.

 ## Demo
-For a live demo go to https://rezapps.github.io/recept/
+For a live demo visit https://rezapps.github.io/recept/

 ## Installation